ITSLeeds/TDS/messages/practical2-homework.md

         pandemic and what impact is that likely to have long term (see [here](https://saferactive.github.io/trafficalmr/articles/report3.html)
         for some graphics on this)

 -   Software development

     -   Creating a package to make a particular data source more accessible, see <https://github.com/ropensci/stats19> for an example
     -   Integration between R and A/B Street - see
         <https://github.com/a-b-street/abstr>

+-   Road safety - how can we makes roads and transport systems in general safer?

 -   Other

     -   Other topics are welcome

 ### Datasets